 How to reach Nako Lake

-Nako Lake is right in the middle of the village and entire Nako is built around it.
+Nako Lake is right in the middle of the village and the entire Nako is built around it.
 You will have no problem spotting a lake amidst a small number of houses but in case you do, just ask any of the locals and they will point you the way through the narrow streets of the village.

 Nako Monastery is an ancient monastery that has been dated to the 11th century (1025 AD).
 It consists of four large halls and is the prime attraction of the village.
-The monastery boasts of bright and colorful artwork and sits facing Tibet.
+The monastery boasts bright and colorful artwork and sits facing Tibet.
 Even though the village is a very small one, finding your way to the monastery can be a bit tricky and you will be better off asking the locals for directions.
 The iconographic artwork in the monastery definitely makes it worth a visit.

 Chango is a small village located about 25 kilometers from Nako towards Kaza.
 The monastery here has a prayer wheel made of Yak Skin, 3.5 meters (11 ft) in diameter, and is believed to be over 500 years old.
-It can counted among tourist places near Nako and is a must visit as you leave the village and move further towards Kaza.
+It can be counted among tourist places near Nako and is a must-visit as you leave the village and move further towards Kaza.